shithead or brilliant satirist?

-The story: RA has been a friend of Communist China for some decades, living comfortably (and rather overweight) in a special compound in Beijing, when in 1966 he embarks on several trips through the country.
-His aim: to document the glorious advancements brought about by Chairman Mao’s „cultural revolution“.
+The story: in the mid-1960s, Rewi Alley from New Zealand has been a friend of Communist China for some decades, living comfortably (and rather overweight) in a special compound in Beijing.
+From 1966 on, he starts embarking on several trips through the country.
+His aim is to document the glorious advancements brought about by Chairman Mao’s “Cultural Revolution”.

 “Wulien / desolation on desolation / mountain peaks raised / in supplication. / Wulien / with peaks like / arms raised in salute / Wulien / the impossible done / and a land / made over again / in the way of Mao Tsetung.”